mpokrass/Personality-notes/psych-356.md

 Arousal and readiness for action (cortisol).
 Something isn't going well, stop and reassess.

 If you drug this system with alcohol, you don't notice or mind errors too much.
-Lubricates social events becase no longer worried with small things.
-If you take an animal and cut this part of their brain out (lesion it) they end up like bart simpson, can no longer get around obstacles.
+Lubricates social events because no longer worried with small things.
+If you take an animal and cut this part of their brain out (lesion it) they end up like bart Simpson, can no longer get around obstacles.

 ### Goal Regulation

 Approaching your goals in the morning when you get up.
 When hungry, start foraging for food.

 Mouse wants to get food, smells cat.
 Want food, smell predator.
 This is an approach-avoidance conflict.
-Simulataneus activation of approach and withdrawl system.
+Simultaneous activation of approach and withdrawal system.
 Don't see a cat, still approach food, but have anxious vigilance.
 Will keep foraging, look around for the cat.
 The mouse might get to a place where they don't smell the cat anymore, then resume eager absorption without distractions.
 This is an adaptive process of behavioural inhibition system.
 The problem comes when you can't escape.
 Like when you're a human and you're aware that you're going to die.
 Will never lose this "Scent", so how can you lose this anxiety.
-This system evolved before new evolutionairy problems, like contemplating death.
+This system evolved before new evolutionary problems, like contemplating death.
 This anxiety system keeps on festering, pumping out cortisol, makes you unhealthy and depressed.

-### Approach, Anxiety and LEft Frontal Assymmetry
+### Approach, Anxiety and Left Frontal Asymmetry

 Clinical studies on humans with lesions.
 Strokes that affect each side.
 Other side wins if one side is down.